top of page

 Every body has a story, and these stories aren’t just in our heads.
 These stories live in our breath, our muscles, our nerves, our relationships, and the ways we’ve learned to protect ourselves.
 This understanding guides my practice.

-Rooted in the Body
+Rooted in Awareness

 As Above, So Below